what3words/w3w-swift-components/README.md

 <img src="Documentation/Autosuggest/autosuggest.png" width="200" style="float: right; padding: 16px;">

-Full documentation can be found at [Documentation/Autosuggest/autosuggest.md](./Documentation/Autosuggest/autosuggest.md).
+The `W3WAutoSuggestTextField` is a `UITextField` that will suggest three word addresses as the user enters text.
+Optionally, there is a voice recognition option.

 An iOS UIKit example project can be found at [Examples/TextField/TextField.xcodeproj](Examples/TextField/TextField.xcodeproj)

-`W3WAutoSuggestTextField` is a `UITextField` that will suggest three word addresses as the user types.

-This conforms to our `W3WAutoSuggestTextFieldProtocol` for returning any addresses the user choses, as well as to set options.
+This conforms to our `W3WAutoSuggestTextFieldProtocol`.
+As such, the interface is documented at [Documentation/Autosuggest/autosuggest.md](./Documentation/Autosuggest/autosuggest.md).

 ----------------------

 ### AutoSuggest Search Controller
 <img src="Documentation/Autosuggest/searchcontroller.png" width="200"  style="float: right; padding: 16px;">

-Full documentation can be found  at [Documentation/Autosuggest/autosuggest.md](./Documentation/Autosuggest/autosuggest.md).

-An iOS UIKit example project can be found at [Examples/TextField/TextField.xcodeproj](Examples/TextField/TextField.xcodeproj)

-`W3WAutoSuggestSearchController` is a `UISearchController` that will suggest three word addresses as the user types.
-This allows embedding this functionality in things such as`UINavigationController` and `MKMap`
+The `W3WAutoSuggestSearchController` is a `UISearchController` that will suggest three word addresses as the user enters text.
+This allows embedding this functionality in things such as`UINavigationController`.
+Optionally, there is a voice recognition option.

+An iOS UIKit example project can be found at [Examples/SearchController/SearchController.xcodeproj](Examples/SearchController/SearchController.xcodeproj)

-This also conforms to our `W3WAutoSuggestTextFieldProtocol` for returning any addresses the user choses, as well as to set options.
+This conforms to our `W3WAutoSuggestTextFieldProtocol`.
+As such, the interface is documented at [Documentation/Autosuggest/autosuggest.md](./Documentation/Autosuggest/autosuggest.md).

 <a name="maphelper"></a>
 Map Helper